 Pools function as another RAID level, virtualizing the underlying RAID architecture to optimize performance and flexibility when performing tasks such as rebuilding, drive expansion, and handling drive loss.
-The RAID level is automatically set at 6 in an 8+2 configuration (eight data disks plus two parity disks).
+System Manager automatically sets the RAID level at 6 in an 8+2 configuration (eight data disks plus two parity disks).